mikepk/pybald/docs/getting_started.rst

     Hello!

 Here we've fetched the "/" url from the application and received a response.
 You can see some debug information is printed to the screen about what URL we fetched, what method and what controller and action were matched/invoked.
 If any capture variables had been present, they would have been printed as well.
 Finally we print the response from that request which is the full web response (headers etc) and the simple text response message of "Hello".
 The ``resp`` object that is returned is an instance of a WebOb Response object.
-WebOb response objects have numerous useful attributed and methods.
-For example, you can get things like resp.headers, resp.status, resp.body to see some of the data available on the response.
+WebOb response objects have numerous useful attributes and methods.
+For example, you can get things like ``resp.headers``, ``resp.status``, ``resp.body`` to see some of the data available on the response.

 .. code-block:: pycon